 - a.
 Family Team Meetings: a key strategy to support successful reintegration through engaging the participant and the identified support system to collectively support the participant's plan. - b.
 Follow-up Care: During intake consent for follow-up is signed by each participant and upon successful completion each participant is called at 30 days, 90 days, 6 months, and 1 year after completion of program to assess their level of success and/or needs for additional services or referrals.
 Reports are compiled on an annual basis and disseminated to staff.
 Individuals are encouraged to attend weekly Alumni meetings and regularly check in with staff on their current status. - c.
-Case Management: CoRR's social worker provides strength-based case management to identify appropriate resources and plans with respect to housing, employment, education, medical services, and support clients to achieve other milestones toward greater self-sufficiency (e.g. childcare enrollment; obtaining and improving credit scores, etc.). - d.
-Alumni: Participants are also encouraged to join CoRR Alumni, an informal support system as well as a means for contributive citizenship.
-Alumni participate in community events to help educate about available resources, fundraise to support people in early recovery, and participate in events like Recovery Happens. - e.
+Case Management: Contractor's social worker provides strength-based case management to identify appropriate resources and plans with respect to housing, employment, education, medical services, and support clients to achieve other milestones toward greater self-sufficiency (e.g. childcare enrollment; obtaining and improving credit scores, etc.). - d.
 Transition Plan: A written transition plan is prepared when a person is transferred to another level of care, an aftercare program, or prepares for discharge.
-In addition to resources, the plan will identify the person's current progress in his/her own recovery and movement toward wellbeing; need for support systems; as well as information on medications, when applicable; referral source information; and communication on options available should symptoms recur. - Contractor will report to the County the date of discharge or termination and discharge status within one business day.
-Contractor can confirm successful planned discharge via email to the designated County Contact but needs to call the designated contact prior to any unplanned termination. - f.
+In addition to resources, the plan will identify the person's current progress in his/her own recovery and movement toward well-being; need for support systems; as well as information on medications, when applicable; referral source information; and communication on options available should symptoms recur. - Contractor will report to the County the date of discharge or termination and discharge status within one business day.
+Contractor can confirm successful planned discharge via email to the designated County Contact but needs to call the designated contact prior to any unplanned termination. - e.
 Contractor will not automatically discharge a beneficiary who has tested positive on a urine analysis unless it is determined that they are an imminent risk to themselves or other clients.
 Instead, the beneficiary will receive an individual counseling session, to determine what triggered the use and may be re-assessed to a different level of care when appropriate with a concurrent adjustment to the treatment plan.
 A face-to-face meeting with the county case manager and/or probation officer (if applicable) is recommended as well.